-Prerequisites: OT 54 or successful completion of a typing placement test at 40 words a minute, Nursing 111 (or concurrent enrollment) or successful completion of a medical terminology exam.
-Concurrent enrollment in OT Lab.
+Prerequisites: Completion of all modules of OT 54 with a grade of "C" or "CR" or better or passing the OT 59 placement test; Nursing 111 (or concurrent enrollment) or successful completion of a medical terminology exam.
 Course Advisory: SCC minimum English standard.
 A medical computer application program will be used to build a patient database for maintaining information necessary for patient contact and billing and for monitoring office operations and efficiency.
 A computerized skill building program will be utilized for building speed and accuracy.
 Three hours lecture, two hours lab.